8-11 January 2026

 I Have Only Two Questions

-“I Have Only Two Questions” is a new work by the anonymous street artist 742, who has placed around 1,500 palm-sized concrete tiles on Bankside Beach, between the Millennium Bridge and Blackfriars Bridge.
+I Have Only Two Questions is a new work by the anonymous street artist 742.
+From 8 to 11 January, the artist will continue adding palm-sized question tiles on Bankside Beach, between Millennium Bridge and Blackfriars Bridge.
+In total, around 1,500 such art objects are planned.

 The work invites open, informal interaction and will be accessible during low tides from 8 to 11 January 2026.
 Every object is handmade and signed by the artist.